tactik8/schema_biz/schemas/Prompt.md

                 "description": "An item that is part of the prompt.
 Items are text content that are associated with a role.", "properties": {
                     "@type": {
-                        "constant": "PromptItem",
+                        "type": "string",
-                        "description": "The class name of the record."
+                        "description": "The class name of the record ('PromptItem')."
                     },
                     "@id": {
                         "type": "string",